Skip to content

 Dog costumes

 I know it's super tempting to dress up our dogs on Halloween.
-I have nothing against it if your dog is a star profile and loves getting attention and having fun.
-All I suggest is for you to be mindful and ask if your dog is enjoying being dressed up or if he or she is only putting up with our human desire to dress them up.
+I have nothing against it, if your dog loves getting attention and having fun.
+I merely suggest you try to be mindful of whether or not your dog is actually enjoying being dressed-up or if he or she is only putting up with our human desire to be entertained by something cute.

 If you are going to put a costume on your dog, make sure: